peschleifer/gettingAndCleaningData/codebook.md

 The average of the means recorded for this measurement.
 The raw data is normalized and bounded within [-1,1].

 #### std
 The avarage of the standard deviations recorded for this measurement.
 The raw data is normalized and bounded within [-1,1].
+This value is not available for all measurements.